mugane-dj/django-ecommerce-api/README.md

 # django-ecommerce-api
-A simple ecommerce api built using djangorestframework and djangorestframework-simpleJWT for authentication
+A simple e-commerce API built using Django Rest Framework and JWT for authentication.

 ## Prerequisites
 1. Python 3.x